iangelov71/SoftUni/README.md

 # SoftUni
-This is some solved problems from Softuni courses.
+This is Demo repository for SoftUni

 by Ivo Angelov 💻©